Civilisation (TV series): 13. Heroic Materialism

+Production

 The series was co-produced by Gill and Peter Montagnon; the cinematographer was Kenneth McMillan; original music was composed by Edwin Astley.
 Gill directed episodes 1, 3, 5, 8, 10, 12 and 13.
 Montagnon directed episodes 2, 6, 7, 9, and co-directed episode 11 with Ann Turner, who also directed episode 4.

+Release

 The series was replayed on BBC Four and released in the Region 2 DVD area in 2005; a Region 1 set followed in 2006.
-The DVD release included a short interview with David Attenborough about the commissioning and production of the series.
+The DVD release included a short interview with Attenborough about the commissioning and production of the series.

 Reception

 Civilisation attracted unprecedented viewing figures for a high art series: 2.5 million viewers in Britain and 5 million in the US.
 Clark's accompanying book has never been out of print, and the BBC issued the series on DVDs which continued to sell thousands of copies every year.
-In 2016, The New Yorker echoed the words of John Betjeman, describing Clark as "the man who made the best telly you’ve ever seen".
+In 2016 The New Yorker echoed the words of John Betjeman, describing Clark as "the man who made the best telly you’ve ever seen".
 The magazine's reviewer continued, "Scholars and academics had their understandable quibbles, but for the general public the series was something like a revelation.
 Art-museum exhibits in both England and the U.S. reported a surge of visitors following each episode."

 There have been complaints in recent times that by focusing on a traditional choice of the great artists over the centuries – all men – Clark had neglected women, and presented "a saga of noble names and sublime objects with little regard for the shaping forces of economics or practical politics".
 His modus operandi was dubbed "the great man approach", and he described himself on screen as a hero-worshipper and a stick-in-the-mud.
 He commented that his outlook was "nothing striking, nothing original, nothing that could not have been written by an ordinary harmless bourgeois of the later nineteenth century":

-The broadcaster Huw Weldon believed that Civilisation was "a truly great series, a major work ... the first magnum opus attempted and realised in terms of TV."
+The broadcaster Huw Wheldon believed that Civilisation was "a truly great series, a major work ... the first magnum opus attempted and realised in terms of TV."
 There was a widespread view among critics, including some unsympathetic to Clark's selections, that the filming set new standards.
 The series was described as "visually stunning" by critics on both sides of the Atlantic, including Paul B. Harvey in the US and Mary Beard in Britain.
 In 2011 Jonathan Jones wrote in The Guardian of Civilisation's "sheer visual beauty ... the camerawork and direction ... rise to the poetry of cinema".

 The British Film Institute notes how Civilisation changed the shape of cultural television, setting the standard for later documentary series, from Alastair Cooke's America (1972) and Jacob Bronowski's The Ascent of Man (1973) to the present day.